-Whether moving within NYC just a few blocks away or entering a new city; moving can be a logistical nightmare and disruption to your life.
+Whether moving within NYC; a few blocks away or entering the city anew, moving can be a logistical nightmare and disruption.
 Also, you have to deal with all that packing and lifting.
-The average American will make over 11 moves in their lifetime, the average length of moving; is subjective, but for most people, it takes two weeks to settle into a new home.
+The average American will make over 11 moves in their lifetime; the average length of moving; is subjective, but for most people, it takes two weeks to settle into a new home.

 Table of Contents

 - Store It or Sell it

 - Hire efficient NYC movers

 - Best NYC Moving Companies

 - Pack as many items as possible